authelia/authelia/docs/content/en/integration/openid-connect/introduction.md

 ---
 title: "OpenID Connect"
-description: "An introduction into integrating Authelia with an OpenID Connect relying party."
+description: "An introduction into integrating the Authelia OpenID Connect Provider with an OpenID Connect relying party"
-lead: "An introduction into integrating Authelia with an OpenID Connect relying party."
+lead: "An introduction into integrating the Authelia OpenID Connect Provider with an OpenID Connect relying party."
 date: 2022-05-15T13:52:27+10:00
 draft: false
 images: []